 Soy curls are made from non-GMO, whole soybeans, grown without chemical pesticides.
 They are high in all nine essential amino acids, as well as fiber and iron.
 In addition, they are gluten-free.

-Soy curls are tasteless on their own, but easily absorb the flavors of sauces and marinades.
-When cooked, they taste just like chicken.
+Soy curls are bland on their own but readily absorb the flavors of sauces and marinades.
+When cooked, they taste remarkably like chicken.

-One serving of soy curls (ΒΎ cup dry) contains 11g of protein. (~26 percent of the RDA)
+One serving of soy curls (¾ cup dry) contains 11g of protein. (~26 percent of the RDA)

 Try this iron-rich Easy Soy Curl & Vegetable Stir-Fry.
 It is a meaty, flavorful, and family-friendly meal.